psas/blog/_posts/2014-09-13-psas-at-omsi.markdown

+---
+title: PSAS at OMSI
+---

-PSAS will be at [OMSI's Mini Maker Faire](https://www.omsi.edu/maker-faire-pdx) this Saturday and Sunday, 913-14, from 10am - 5pm.
+PSAS will be at [OMSI's Mini Maker Faire](https://www.omsi.edu/maker-faire-pdx) this Saturday and Sunday, (September 13-14), from 10am - 5pm.
 We need your help at the PSAS table in the PSU tent -- come to OMSI and help us chat up people about PSAS!
 See the signup below.